Papaya

 The papaya (/pəˈpaɪə/, /pəˈpɑːjə/), papaw, (/pəˈpɔː/) or pawpaw (/ˈpɔːpɔː/) is the plant species Carica papaya, one of the 21 accepted species in the genus Carica of the family Caricaceae.
+Papaya is also the name of its fruit.
 It was first domesticated in Mesoamerica, within modern-day southern Mexico and Central America.
-In 2020, India produced 43% of the world's supply of papayas.
+It is grown in several countries in regions with a tropical climate.
+In 2022, India produced 38% of the world's supply of papayas.

 Etymology

-The word papaya comes from Arawak via Spanish, this is also where papaw and pawpaw come from.
+The word papaya derives from the Caribbean Taíno "paapaía" and is also the name for the plant.
+Some etymologists argue that the word comes from the Mayan "páapay-ya", which means "mottled sapote".
+However, the most commonly accepted etymology is the Taíno one, although it is possible that both word origins are interrelated.
+The name papaw or pawpaw is used alternatively for the fruit only in some regions, that name generally referring to Asimina triloba, an unrelated tree and fruit.

 Description

 The papaya is a small, sparsely branched tree, usually with a single stem growing from 5 to 10 m tall, with spirally arranged leaves confined to the top of the trunk.
 The lower trunk is conspicuously scarred where leaves and fruit were borne.
 The leaves are large, 50–70 cm in diameter, deeply palmately lobed, with seven lobes.
 All plant parts contain latex in articulated laticifers.

 Flowers

 Papayas are dioecious.
 The flowers are five-parted and highly dimorphic; the male flowers have the stamens fused to the petals.
+There are two different types of papaya flowers.
 The female flowers have a superior ovary and five contorted petals loosely connected at the base.

 Male and female flowers are borne in the leaf axils; the male flowers are in multiflowered dichasia, and the female ones are in few-flowered dichasia.
 The pollen grains are elongated and approximately 35 microns in length.
-The flowers are sweet-scented, open at night, and wind- or insect-pollinated.
+The flowers are sweet-scented, open at night, and are wind- or insect-pollinated.